micmejia/bible-dump/NKJV/Nehemiah/Neh 9.md

 "You saw the affliction of our fathers in Egypt, And heard their cry by the Red Sea.

 ###### 10
 You showed signs and wonders against Pharaoh, Against all his servants, And against all the people of his land.
-For You knew that they acted [^c]proudly against them.
+For You knew that they acted proudly against them.
 So You made a name for Yourself, as _it is_ this day.

 ###### 11
 And You divided the sea before them, So that they went through the midst of the sea on the dry land; And their persecutors You threw into the deep, As a stone into the mighty waters.